From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Explicit Visual Control Interfaces

 \paragraph{Open-loop plans vs.\ closed-loop tracking.} Explicit-interface methods span a wide range of execution strategies that mirror a classical spectrum from feedforward trajectory following to closed-loop visual servoing.
 Some execute a predicted plan open-loop (UniPi, Dreamitate): the video model generates a full sequence, and the robot follows it without re-observing---analogous to feedforward execution of a pre-planned trajectory, where robustness depends entirely on prediction accuracy.
 Others incorporate closed-loop feedback at various granularities: SuSIE and CLOVER replan subgoals when execution error exceeds a threshold; Im2Flow2Act and GeneralFlow track predicted targets in closed loop using online object detection; Track2Act adds a residual correction policy.
 These closed-loop designs resemble look-and-move visual servoing in spirit, with the predicted interface serving as the reference signal, although in some methods (e.g., Im2Flow2Act) the correction law is learned rather than explicitly geometric.
 Closed-loop execution mitigates compounding prediction errors but requires that the interface can be refreshed often enough during execution, which is especially expensive for video-generation-based interfaces.
 A practical middle ground adopted by several methods is \emph{periodic replanning}: execute for a short horizon, then re-predict and switch to the updated interface.

-\paragraph{Interface-transfer pipelines as fragile links.} Many methods in this family include an interface-transfer step that converts the primary predicted signal into a lower-dimensional control target: AVDC~\citep{AVDC_2023} and RIGVid~\citep{RIGVid_patel2025} convert video predictions to object pose trajectories via correspondence matching and PnP; Dreamitate~\citep{Dreamitate_Liang_CoRL_2024} estimates tool 6D poses from stereo predictions; GVF-TAPE~\citep{GVFTAPE_CoRL_2025} extracts end-effector poses from predicted frames; Dream2Flow~\citep{dream2flow_dharmarajan2025} lifts 2D tracks to 3D object flows via depth; and Track2Act~\citep{track2act_ECCV_2024} fits rigid transforms from back-projected point tracks.
+\paragraph{Interface-transfer pipelines as fragile links.} Many methods in this family include an interface-transfer step that converts the primary predicted signal into a lower-dimensional control target---for example, video plans or 2D tracks into object, tool, or end-effector pose sequences (enumerated above).
 Each step in these transfer pipelines---segmentation, tracking, depth estimation, correspondence matching, rigid-body fitting---can fail under clutter, occlusion, specularities, or deformable objects.
 This mirrors a well-known concern in classical cascaded estimation-and-control pipelines, where each perception stage introduces errors that propagate downstream; the difference is that classical systems can often cross-check intermediate estimates against known dynamics or geometric models, whereas video-derived pipelines typically lack such verification.
 Crucially, errors \emph{compound}: a small segmentation error propagates through depth lifting, through pose estimation, and into the controller, which ``faithfully'' tracks an incorrect target.
 Making these pipelines robust---or designing interfaces that reduce the depth of the transfer pipeline (e.g., direct 2D trajectory prediction in ATM, or direct 3D motion prediction in GeneralFlow)---is a practical priority for deployment.